hasura/graphql-engine/graphql/manual/api-reference/postgresql-types.rst

      }
    }

-.. _Unsupported:
+.. _Implicit:

 Implicitly Supported types
 --------------------------
-All ``Unsupported`` types in above table_ are implicitly supported by GraphQL Engine.
-You've to provide value in **String**.
+All ``Implicit`` types in above table_ are implicitly supported by GraphQL Engine.
+You have to provide the value in **String**.

-E.g.: For time without time zone type
+E.g. For time without time zone type

 In ISO 8601 format